TheImagingSource/tiscamera/doc/pages/documentation.md

    Please be aware that the order in which the files are read in the CMakeLists.txt is important.
 4. Recompile the project to generate a documentation with your new page.

+Images that are only used in the documentation should be stored in doc/images

 ## Snippets

 To add code snippets to the documentation you can use the following command: